jtorleon-studios-team/cobblestone-generator-tweak/readme.md

 ## Creating Custom Generators with Datapacks

 This mod is fully datapack-driven, which means you can add your own generators without touching the code.
+You can find an example datapack for Biomes O Plenty at the following URL :
+<br> 💡 <a href="https://github.com/jtorleon-studios-team/cobblestone-generator-tweak/tree/main/example/compat_biome_o" target="_blank">Example With Biomes O Plenty</a>

 1) Create a datapack in your datapacks/ folder.
 2) Inside, add your JSON files under: `data/bettercobstgen/generator/<name>.json`